voteamerica/backend/docker/README.md

 #### 3) use docker-compose to create the full local system
 `docker-compose -f ./compose/full-stack-local/docker-compose-dev-build-test.yml up`

-## Automated Testing
+## 2) Automated Testing
 NOTES: app will not execute correctly in the standard browser, see the vnc steps below

 #### Create specific machines if required
  ```
 . ./specific-machine-local.sh cp-front-end $(date +%s) https://github.com/jkbits1/voteamerica.github.io self-service-changes
 . ./specific-machine-test.sh cp-nodejs $(date +%s)
+. ./specific-machine-test.sh cp-test-runner $(date +%s) https://github.com/jkbits1/backend docker-test
  ```

 #### 2) use docker-compose to create local system
 `docker-compose -f ./compose/full-stack-test/docker-compose-dev-build-test.yml up`

 #### 3) test environment
-in a new terminal, run
+In a new terminal, run
+`docker exec -it $(docker ps | grep nigh | cut -c 1-4) /bin/bash`

+Or step by step -
-`docker ps | grep nigh`.
-Look for the 12 alphanumeric id then, type `docker exec -it ctr-id /bin/bash`, replacing ctr-id with the first three numbers/letters of the id, into carpool machine
+`docker ps | grep nigh | cut -c 1-4`
+This provides 4 characters of the docker machine's alphanumeric id.
+Type `docker exec -it ctr-id /bin/bash`, replacing ctr-id with the numbers/letters of the id, to use the testing machine

+For full line of info, type `docker ps | grep nigh`

 #### 5) run nightwatch with script
 Use this script with no parameter for default tests, or with a parameter for specific test group